 But what’s interesting is the weakness of this shift: Roughly four in 10 Americans still feel they’re replacing more in-person interaction with digital services and experiences.
 From that perspective, the pandemic’s acceleration of all things digital was perhaps just a small part of a much bigger and ongoing technology shift.

 The percentage of Americans who felt they were focusing more on their overall well-being was already high back in September (63%) (figure 1).
 And the figure has only climbed higher since (71%).

-For many, the pandemic likely acted as a good reason to prioritize health and well-being.
-But the ongoing prioritization of well-being beyond the pandemic—like digital—supports the presence of much bigger, longer-term trends.
+For many, the pandemic likely acted as a good reason to prioritise health and well-being.
+But the ongoing prioritisation of well-being beyond the pandemic—like digital—supports the presence of much bigger, longer-term trends.